wang-q/genomes/groups/Trichoderma.md

 ### Species with assemblies

-Check also the family Hypocreaceae for outgroups.
+The family Hypocreaceae as outgroups.

 ```shell
 mkdir -p ~/data/Trichoderma/summary